Liver Support

 Alpha Lipoic Acid

 This is a strong antioxidant that has the powerful ability to be dissolved in both fats and water, thus allowing it to pass through all of our tissues to perform its function.
-It has a particularly supportive effect in the liver where it helps promote the detoxification of harmful toxins.
-For more information, please see our Alpha Lipoic Acid article.
+It has a particularly supportive effect in the liver, where it helps promote the detoxification of harmful toxins.

 Greens Powders

 These combination formulas are packed full of antioxidants, vitamins and nutrients.
-They are like whole food multivitamins that can provide the equivalent of several fruit and vegetable servings per dose.
-This nutritional powerhouse comes from a variety of different nutritive foods combined into one product.
-For more information, please see our Greens Powder article.
+They are like whole-food multivitamins that can provide the equivalent of several fruit and vegetable servings per dose.
+This nutritional powerhouse comes from a variety of different nutritious foods combined into one product.

 NAC (N-Acetyl Cysteine)